Electric Vehicle EV real cost

 Exploring the rise in EVs

-The increase in electric vehicles (EVs) is gathering pace all the time.
+The increased production in electric vehicles (EVs) is gathering pace all the time.
 But why is this happening and what is the industry saying about it?
 Here, independent motoring journalist Richard Aucock explains all.

 Sooner or later, we are all going to see a change in the cars we drive.
 The drive towards net zero is behind this, and as road transport is one of the biggest emitters of CO2, the move towards zero emissions cars is now underway.
 But what does this mean for motorists in the UK, and how will it impact the choices people make when choosing their next vehicle?